Automotive, Marine and Diesel Technology

 - Automotive Service Excellence (ASE)

-Students who successfully complete Automotive 2 and 3 will receive math credit for their fourth year math in addition to an automotive elective credit.
+Students who successfully complete the Automotive program will receive a math related credit for their fourth year required math in addition to an automotive elective credit.

 Suggested elective courses: For a complete list of career specialties and occupations go to: careertech.org/sites/default/files/CCFrfame-TransoDistrLogistics.pdf